 Sounds pretty good, huh?
 In Junie Moon’s defense, its heart is certainly in the right place.
 I’d say that the subject matter is about ten years ahead of its time.
 And everyone involved is earnest.
 But there is also no lack of things to criticize.

 Tell Me That You Love Me, Junie Moon sounds like a great opportunity for Otto Preminger: three ‘incomplete’ and frustrated social outsiders come together to heal their wounds and find a way to deal with the rough world out there.
 Preminger wanted Bob Dylan to supply a theme song, but found a good replacement in Pete Seeger.
-The famed folk singer appears in bookend scenes strolling through a Sequoia forest singing “Old Devil Time”.
-It’s a worthy call for ‘lovers to gather ’round’ to help each other survive.
+The famed folk singer appears in bookend scenes strolling through a Sequoia forest singing “Old Devil Time.”
+It’s the best thing in the movie, a worthy call for ‘lovers to gather ’round’ to help each other survive.

 Warren’s background is covered in a flashback that sees him abandoned by his mother and raised by a gay artist (Leonard Frey).
 The section is played for laughs at the antics of swishy gays.
 Preminger seemingly balances that with female nude scenes courtesy of curvaceous Anjelique Pettyjohn.
 The movie is Ken Howard’s film debut.
 His Arthur is victimized by cruel schoolboys.
 Poorly stylized scenes use squeezed images and makeup to give his tormenters B&W faces.
 Julie Bovasso (Moonstruck) is a school cook who play-threatens the younger Arthur with castration.
 Arthur is given ill-fitting clothing and walks about with a gangly gait meant to suggest his emotional arrest in childhood; he comes off looking like a sweaty Frankenstein monster.